 - The topic of the master's thesis is to be determined in accord with both supervisors. - Students have to submit the thesis in accordance with the internal regulations of their home institution. - The assignment of topic and scope of the master's thesis should be as such that it can be completed in the given time period.
 The scope of the thesis should not exceed 25,000 words in English (or German).
+A thesis of less than 20,000 words or more than 40,000 is an automatic fail.
 In case the thesis is written in Japanese it should not exceed 40,000 characters. - Submission: The master's thesis has to be submitted electronically as PDF.
 If mandatory according to the internal regulations of a partner, any necessary documents, especially those to be signed by the student (e.g., a declaration against plagiarism), have to be submitted as scan as well as the original by postal mail or in person. - Evaluation: The grading period shall be in accordance with the internal regulations of the home university. - Misconduct: Cases of misconduct (e.g., plagiarism) will be handled in accordance with the regulations of the home university.